silx-kit/fabio/doc/source/getting_started.rst

 Getting Started
 ===============

 FabIO is a Python module for reading and handling data from two-dimensional X-ray detectors.

 FabIO is a Python module written for easy and transparent reading of raw two-dimensional data from various X-ray detectors.
-The module provides a function for reading any image and returning a fabioimage object which contains both metadata (header information) and the raw data.
-All fabioimage object offer additional methods to extract information about the image and to open other detector images from the same data series.
+The module provides a function for reading any image and returning a FabioImage object which contains both metadata (header information) and the raw data.
+All FabioImage object offer additional methods to extract information about the image and to open other detector images from the same data series.